wp-plugins/create-user-with-password-multisite/readme.txt

 Allows a Site Admin to set the password during new user registration for the site they are responsible for within a WordPress Multisite network.

 Features

-- Simple to use, no setup required.
+- Simple to use, no setup required

 - Site Admins can allocate user passwords

 - Visit: Users->Add New

-Help develop this plugin<br/>
+Help develop this plugin

 The CUWPM plugin is hosted on GitHub if you want to help out with the development or testing then head over to https://github.com/MooveAgency/create-user-with-password-multisite

 == Installation ==